World-renown for its wine and food culture, Napa Valley's vibrant art scene is too often overshadowed by the region's raison d'etre.

 Hall Napa Valley

 Seated tastings on Mumm's popular terrace are hard to come by on weekends, but you can skip the line, grab a glass of sparkling from the visitors center, and take a stroll through their fine-art photography gallery instead.
-Wayne Levin's otherworldly black-and-white underwater photographs from his "Through a Liquid Mirror" series bring awareness to ecological issues such as coral-reef bleaching.
-You'll also find 27 silver-gelatin prints in the Ansel Adams Poetry of Light exhibit, showcasing some of the San Francisco native's most famous landscape photographs from Yosemite National Park. // 8445 Silverado Trail (Napa), mummnapa.com
+You'll find 27 silver-gelatin prints in the Ansel Adams Poetry of Light exhibit, showcasing some of the San Francisco native's most famous landscape photographs from Yosemite National Park.
+Sometimes there are other exhibits as well, like Wayne Levin's otherworldly black-and-white underwater photographs from his "Through a Liquid Mirror" series, which brings awareness to ecological issues such as coral-reef bleaching. —Jess Lander // 8445 Silverado Trail (Napa), mummnapa.com

 RiverHouse by Bespoke Collection

 One of downtown Napa's newest tasting rooms doubles as an art gallery.
 Michael Polenske, founder of Bespoke Collection (which includes Aerena Galleries & Gardens and three wine labels: Blackbird Vineyards, Recuerdo Wines, and Resolute Wines), opened RiverHouse as a place where all of his endeavors converge.
 Greeted by a pair of eagle sculptures (and a glass of rosé), you will be lead by RiverHouse staff on a tour around the gallery where you'll find a mix of classic and contemporary collections, such as SF native Brett Hammond's wine-themed, comic book-like canvases.
 Hanging just outside a Mad Men-esque man cave is an Andy Warhol piece, fittingly depicting grapes.
-A seated wine tasting follows, but if you make an appointment for lunchtime, you'll have the option of pairing it with an incredible bento box lunch from Morimoto ($95). // 604 Main St. (Napa), bespokecollection.com/riverhouse
+There are plenty of tasting options, but if you make an appointment for lunchtime, you can sit down for an incredible bento box lunch from Morimoto ($105), or pair your flight with the chef's famous Bespoke burger ($80). —Jess Lander // 604 Main St. (Napa), bespokecollection.com/riverhouse